 Hacking Dermatology aims to shine a spotlight on skin health and to address the most pressing challenges for patients living with dermatologic conditions.
 The year-long initiative provides innovators with a framework to enable the formation of multi-disciplinary teams that are able to clearly identify a need in the field and to actualize their ideas.
 By engaging like-minded individuals in collaborative partnerships Hacking Dermatology seeks to generate and accelerate innovative technologies and products in dermatology.

-The hackathon itself began Friday, September 13, with background talks from multiple stakeholder groups.
-Participants came from exceptionally diverse backgrounds, ranging from clinical dermatology to industrial design to data science to chemical engineering, and formed project teams to advance innovative ideas that were presented on the final afternoon.
+The three-day event was held virtually and engaged more than 100 participants and mentors from around the world.
+Participants came from exceptionally diverse backgrounds, ranging from clinical dermatology to industrial design to data science to chemical engineering, and formed project teams to advance innovative ideas toward potential solutions.

-The finalist teams from the September Hacking Dermatology event will compete alongside new teams for additional grant funding – a total of $60k will be distributed.
+The five finalists from the October Hacking Dermatology event competed alongside two new teams for a total of $25k in additional grant funding.

 Hacking Dermatology is spearheaded by a consortium of founding partners: Hacking Medicine Institute (HMi), LEO Science & Tech Hub, the R&D innovation unit of LEO Pharma, and Advancing Innovation in Dermatology (AID).

-MIT Hacking Medicine, the Lahey Medical Center Department of Dermatology, and the Cambridge Innovation Center (CIC) have provided sponsorship.
-Inquires for sponsorship of future events can be sent to firstname.lastname@example.org.
+MIT Hacking Medicine, the Lahey Medical Center Department of Dermatology, the Cambridge Innovation Center (CIC), the UCSF Rosenman Institute, and Gore Range Capital have provided sponsorship.